goalie-jay/cathode/DOCUMENTATION.md

 *	Increments the given identifier by one.
 The identifier must be a single variable
 *	If you're doing a loop where the increment is one (or a constant that can be achieved through multiplying the iterator) and speed is a necessity, this is the fastest way to increment your index variable
 *	This is really only a useful optimization if you're looping thousands of times

-#### mkref( functionIdentifier )

-*	Produces a reference to the given function, which must be passed as an identifier constant
-*	References produced with mkref( ) do not need to be closed, disposed, or cleaned up in any way

-#### deref( ref )

-*	Produces the function pointed to by the given reference